COVID-19 Response FAQs

 What is happening?

-British Online Archives (BOA) has decided to provide access to our entire platform to all existing UK customers, including those institutions who have trialled any of our products in the past, for an initial period of 30 days with effect from Monday 23 March 2020.
+British Online Archives (BOA) has decided to provide access to our entire platform to all existing UK customers — including those who have trialled any of our products in the past — for an initial period of 30 days with effect from Monday 1st February 2021.

 Why are you doing this?